 - Eat a lunch you brought from home every day for a year.

-- Practice the piano (or your instrument of choice) for thirty minutes a day, every day for a year.
+- Practice the piano (or your instrument of choice) for thirty minutes per day, every day.

 - Read a new poem every day, and write down your thoughts about each one.